rqfirqfo/mscdsampler-html/README.md

 # MS Interactive HTML Sampler
-An attempt to recreate the 1996 version of **Microsoft Interactive CD Sampler** into a more modern web technologies like HTML and CSS.
+An attempt to recreate the 1996 version of **Microsoft Interactive CD Sampler** to HTML.

 *Where do you want to go today?*